Günther Lütjens: World War II

 At the outbreak of World War II, Lütjens was Commander of Scouting Forces—Befehlshaber der Aufklärungsstreitkräfte (B.d.A.)—made up of German destroyers, torpedo boats and cruisers.
 On 1 September 1939 Germany invaded Poland and two days later, Lütjens sailing aboard his flagship, Z1 Leberecht Maass and Z9 Wolfgang Zenker took part in an attack on the Polish ships Gryf and Wicher in Gdynia harbour.
 Lütjens attacked from a range of 14,000 yards south-east of the harbour.
 The Poles replied effectively and forced the German destroyers to make evasive manoeuvres and to lay a smoke screen to throw off the aim of the Polish gunners.
 Leberecht Maass was hit in the superstructure by a 152 mm shell from the coast defence battery at Hel that killed four crewmen and wounded another four men.
 Lütjens ordered the action broken off 40 minutes later as the German fire was ineffective.
 Lütjens ordered the group to Pillau to refuel and the Leberecht Maas sailed to Swinemünde for repairs.

 On 17 October 1939 Lütjens led a raiding sortie into the North Sea.
 On board his flagship Z21 Wilhelm Heidkamp, he led six destroyers laden with naval mines.
 His own ship did not carry any mines and acted as cover.
 They reached the Humber Estuary undetected and departed unseen.
 Within days shipping losses began occurring among British transports in the area.
 Lütjens did not repeat the operation.
-He was promoted to vice admiral and moved with his staff to the cruiser Nürnberg.
+He was promoted to Vizeadmiral on 1 January 1940 and moved with his staff to the cruiser Nürnberg.